Dive In (Trey Songz song)

-"Dive In" is a song by American R&B recording artist Trey Songz from his fifth studio album Chapter V. It was released on August 14, 2012 by Atlantic Records.
+"Dive In" is a song by American R&B singer Trey Songz from his fifth studio album Chapter V. It was released on August 14, 2012 by Atlantic Records.
 The song peaked at number 77 on the Billboard Hot 100 and at number 5 on the Hot R&B/Hip-Hop Songs chart.

 Music video

 The music video was filmed in Malibu, California in early July 2012 by director Justin Francis and was released on October 7, 2012.